MoHampton/100-days-of-Code2/log.md

 **Today's Progress**: FreeCodeCamp basic algorithm scripting and more Watch and Code.

 **Thoughts** And BOOM!
-I figured out about 90% of soluation prior to checking Stack Overflow.
+I figured out about 90% of solution prior to checking Stack Overflow.
 I got tricked up a bit on how to remove the characters.
 And...only one video on WatchAndCode.
 I spent majority of my time reviewing the Skillcrush website and ultimately purchased the freelance blueprint.
 I've been approached recently to build and website and a Learning Management System (LMS).
 I'm hoping to build a decent LMS on Wordpress to allow the customer to make future minor changes to the website without a developer.
 I'm excited to see how this may unfold.

 **Work:** [FreeCodeCamp](https://www.freecodecamp.org/challenges/check-for-palindromes)